 CAMERATA SINGERS, KETTERING

 Personal data relates to a living individual who can be identified from it (the ‘data subject’.)
-The processing of personal data (including use) is governed by the General Data Protection Regulation (“GDPR”) which will shortly be incorporated in a new Data Protection Act.
+The processing of personal data (including use) is governed by the General Data Protection Regulation (“GDPR”) which is incorporated in the Data Protection Act.

 Camerata Singers (“the choir”) have a lawful basis for keeping and using the personal data of its members, as they have shown their consent by the affirmative action of joining the choir and there is a contractual relationship.
 Holding the personal data of non-members on a mailing list serves the legitimate interests of the choir in publicising its activities and seeking new members.

 The choir will therefore continue to hold and use the personal data of all individuals on its mailing list, unless they indicate a wish to be removed from it.
 It will also hold the personal data of individuals who apply for membership or agree to be on the mailing list in future.